 Travel on the House answers these and many other questions you may have about house swapping.
 I also found them to be an excellent resource for Home Exchange for Seniors: Tips from HomeExchange50Plus.

-You may be interested in this book Home Exchange: Getting to Know People Around the World .
-If you buy from our Amazon Affiliate link, you will get Amazon’s great prices and we will get a few cents commission.
+Product Recommendation: You may be interested in this book Home Exchange: Getting to Know People Around the World.

 A successful retirement is about doing what you value over worrying about money.
 If travel is one of your retirement dreams, but your bank account doesn’t agree, home exchange may be an option for you.

-With a little time, effort, and communication, you can travel the world for a lot less.
+With a little time, effort, and communication, you can travel the world for much less.

 Have you participated in home exchange?
 Please feel free to comment below!
 And before you go, please take a moment to subscribe to our newsletter, and like us on Facebook!